ng44/ng44/README.md

 ## Hi there 👋

 My name is Nikos, and I am an Application Analyst in Power Systems industry.
-I am interested in DevSecOps practices, automation concepts and AI utilisation.
+I am interested in DevSecOps concepts in order to provide the right momentum for teams and products to successfull Go-Live.

 - 🔭 I’m currently developing CI/CD pipelines for complex software to increase automation against manual intervention.
 - 🌱 In July, I plan to complete a training in DevSecOps Foundation Level.